Movie and TV stars join picket lines to fight for Hollywood's future - Daily Press - ExBulletin

 By ANDREW DALTON (AP Entertainment Writer)

-LOS ANGELES (AP) — “Ted Lasso” star Jason Sudekis, Rosario Dawson and other major movie and TV actors joined the picket line alongside screenwriters on Friday in the first full day of a walkout which has become Hollywood’s biggest union fight in decades.
+LOS ANGELES (AP) — “Ted Lasso” star Jason Sudekis and other major film and television actors joined the picket lines alongside screenwriters on Friday in the first full day of a walkout that is become Hollywood’s biggest work fight in decades.

-A day after the dispute halted production in the entertainment industry, Sudeikis was among the pickets outside NBC in New York to get things done after contract talks with studios and streaming services failed.
-Dawson, star of the movie “Rent” and the “Star Wars” television series “Ahsoka,” joined the pickets outside Warner Bros.
-Studios. in Burbank, California.

 The cast’s arrival energized the picket lines outside Netflix, where music blared and the sidewalks were filled with protesters.

-Elsewhere, ‘Once Upon a Time’ actor Gennifer Goodwin stood with protesters at Paramount Pictures.
+Elsewhere, ‘Once Upon a Time’ actor Gennifer Goodwin was among the protesters outside Paramount Pictures.

+The walkout is the first double-edged strike by actors and screenwriters in more than six decades.
+The dispute immediately halted production in the entertainment industry after talks for a new contract with studios and streaming services broke down.

 The famous faces of Oscar and Emmy winners are likely to be seen with some regularity on the picket lines in New York and Los Angeles, adding star power to protests outside studios and corporate offices.

-The walkout is the first double-edged strike by actors and screenwriters in more than six decades.

-In recent weeks, many actors have shown their solidarity with the 11,500 writers, who walked off the job in May.
-On Thursday, 65,000 members of the actors’ union officially joined them on strike.
+In recent weeks, many actors have shown their solidarity with the writers, who walked off the job in May.
+Today, 65,000 members of the actors’ union officially joined them on strike.

 Both guilds have similar issues with studios and streaming services.
 They worry about contracts that follow inflation and residual payments, which compensate creators and actors for the use of their material beyond the original broadcast, such as in reruns or on streaming services.
 The unions also want to put in place safeguards against the use of artificial intelligence mimicking their work in film and television.